mosaic

 This project emerged following RDP's first community-engaged mosaic project and installation at Street Health earlier in 2018.
 Using art-based research findings from the first project, the Growth mural was designed using themes and imagery suggestions put forth by Street Health community members.
 The mural was constructed over an 8-week period with community members in open studio drop-in sessions as well as in closed artistic mentorship sessions with artist interns.
 Kou embarked on this project under Tristan and Anna's mentorship to undertake and complete their first outdoor large-scale mosaic design and community-engaged project in an artistic lead position.

 Image Description: One full wide shot of the entire mosaic, and two close-up detail shots.
-The mosaic is a long, irregular shaped strip resembling rolling hills with one circle at the top of each hill.
-From left to right, the 8 circles grow in size and show evolving scenes of sprouts blossoming into flowers against a blue sky background.
-The "rolling hills" strip is made up of colourful layers resembling grass, soil, clay, an underground blue river, and finally bedrock at the bottom, created with dark coloured polished pebbles.
+The mosaic is a long, irregular shaped strip resembling rolling hills.
+A circle sits atop each hill.
+From left to right, 8 circles grow in size and show evolving scenes of sprouts blossoming into flowers against a blue sky.
+The "rolling hills" strip is made up of colourful layers resembling grass, soil, clay, an underground blue river, and finally bedrock at the bottom.

 Photos by Zoe Gemelli